OmicEra/OmicLearn/docs/source/ONE_CLICK.md

 ![Image](one_click_win_02.png)

-Select your preffered installation method and continue with the wizard.
-The installation on a Windows 10 Pro system with a Intel i9 took approximately one minute.
-Once the wizard is complete, you can select the checkbox to directly launch OmicLearn.
+Select your preferred installation method and continue with the wizard.
+The installation on a Windows 10 Pro system with an Intel i9 took approximately one minute.
+Once the wizard is complete, you can select the checkbox to launch OmicLearn directly.

 ![Image](one_click_win_03.png)